kenatman/kenatman/README.md

 ### Growing Developer!
-I’m a front-end developer who loves to facilitate interactions with clients.
+I’m a web developer who loves to facilitate interactions with clients.
 Being able to directly improve the client's experience is why I love the front-end.
 And, I'm also interested in building back-end server.
 I have an experience where I built from front-end to back-end to complete my project.